Event Loop Guide: How JavaScript Async Code Actually Gets Scheduled

 1. Call stack

 This is where currently executing functions live.
-JavaScript usually runs whatever is on top of this stack.
+JavaScript normally runs whatever is on top of this stack.

 This is where later work waits.
-Timers, events, and Promise continuations can end up in waiting structures before they are ready to run.
+Timer callbacks, DOM events, and other deferred tasks can wait here until they become eligible to run.

 console.log('A');